 Add heavy cream to whipped yolks and whip till soft peaks form, about 2 more minutes.
 Add remaining sugar and the mascarpone to the heavy cream mixture and whip for an additional 2 minutes, until well-combined and pillowy soft.5.

 Spread whipped mascarpone mixture over the top of the soaked lady fingers.
 Cover loosely with plastic wrap and let chill in the fridge for at least an hour, preferably two.
-Dust top of tiramisu completely with renaming cocoa powder before serving.
+Dust top of tiramisu completely with remaining cocoa powder before serving.